-Six ozone monitors in the Bay Area are designated as special purpose monitors (SPMs): Berkeley, Hayward, Oakland East, San Pablo, San Rafael, and San Ramon.
-All of the ozone SPMs meet the requirements in 40 CFR Appendix A but only San Ramon meets the requirements in Appendix E. None of the ozone SPMs are counted towards meeting minimum ozone monitoring requirements.
+Six ozone monitors in the Bay Area are designated as special purpose monitors (SPMs): Berkeley, Hayward, Oakland - East, San Pablo, San Rafael, and San Ramon.
+All of the ozone SPMs meet the requirements in 40 CFR part 58, appendix A but only San Ramon meets the requirements in appendix E. None of the ozone SPMs are counted towards meeting minimum ozone monitoring requirements.

-Four of the monitors (Berkeley, Oakland East, San Pablo, and San Rafael) are too close to a roadway to meet the siting requirements of 40 CFR Part 58 Appendix E. The proximity of these sites to the roadway may bias the O_3 concentrations lower than if they were located further away from the roadway.
-However, these monitors continue to be representative of population exposure in the near-road environment, and are considered NAAQS-comparable since they could show a valid violation of the NAAQS.
-The Berkeley station went offline in October 2021 after it was vandalized and repairs to restore power are ongoing.
+Four of the monitors (Berkeley, Oakland - East, San Pablo, and San Rafael) are too close to a roadway to meet the siting requirements of 40 CFR part 58, appendix E. The proximity of these sites to the roadway may bias the $O_3$ concentrations lower than if they were located further away from the roadway.
+However, these monitors continue to be representative of population exposure in the near-road environment and are considered NAAQS-comparable since they could show a valid violation of the NAAQS.